How Long Does Sesame Oil Last After the Expiration Date?

 - Presence of Mold: Any visible mold growth indicates spoilage.

-Proper Storage Tips for Sesame Oil
+Practical Tips for Storing Sesame Oil

 To maximize the shelf life of sesame oil, follow these storage tips:

 - Store in a Cool Place: Keep sesame oil away from direct sunlight and heat sources.
+A pantry or a cupboard away from the stove is ideal.

 - Use Dark Bottles: Opt for dark glass bottles to protect the oil from light exposure.
+If your oil comes in a clear bottle, consider transferring it to a dark one.

 - Seal Tightly: Ensure the bottle is tightly sealed after each use to prevent oxidation.
+Using a pump dispenser can help minimize air exposure.

 - Avoid Humidity: Keep the oil away from moisture to prevent rancidity.
+Ensure that your hands are dry when handling the bottle.

 Conclusion